suraj1849/Portfolio_Suraj_Patil/README.md

 I'm Suraj Patil, a passionate Frontend Developer with expertise in the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 My focus is on creating seamless and efficient web applications that deliver an exceptional user experience.
-This Portfolio shows my skilleset.
+This Portfolio shows my skillset

 ## Technologies Used